silentorb/business-solutions/continuous-signal-speculation.md

 * Positive collateral is finite and quantifiable, making its collateral management simpler
 * Negative collateral is infinite and unquantifiable, making its collateral management more complex
 * While negative positions do not have inherent loss limits, their effective losses cannot exceed their collateral
-* A CSSP contains mechanisms to minimize excessive loss, further explained in later sections
+* A CSSP contains mechanisms to minimize excess loss, further explained in later sections

 #### Maximum and Actual Collateral

 * A CSSP position has two collateral properties:
   * The maximum collateral which is set by the position owner
   * The actual collateral which is dynamically managed by the platform software
-    * When this document refers to just *collateral* it is referring to *actual collateral*
+    * When this document refers to unqualified *collateral* it is referring to *actual collateral*
 * The actual collateral can never exceed the maximum collateral, but can be less than the maximum collateral
 * The owner of a position can adjust that position's maximum collateral at any time
-* If the maximum collateral is reduce below the actual collateral, the platform will transfer any actual collateral over the maximum to the user's account balance
+* If the maximum collateral is reduce below the actual collateral, the platform will transfer any actual collateral over the maximum to the user's wallet
 * If a user sets the maximum collateral of a position to zero then that position is effectively closed until the target collateral is increased
 * When the actual collateral of a position is zero then that position is considered "hibernating"